ibm-cloud-docs/databases-for-elasticsearch/ilm-tutorial.md

 {: #ilm-elasticsearch-before-start}
 {: step}

-Before you begin, ensure you have the following:
+Before you begin, ensure that you have the following:

 - An [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration){: external}.
 - [Terraform](https://www.terraform.io/){: external} - to deploy infrastructure.